Advertisement

 3 / 9

-This isn’t entirely surprising since diets high in certain foods like sugar, garlic and onions have long been associated with stinky breath.
+Certain foods like garlic and onions have long been associated with stinky breath.
 Garlic odor is especially notorious because it sticks around even after brushing.
 How?
 It circulates through your system after digestion and is exhaled through your lungs.
-So steer clear of clingy garlic the night before your next big interview!
+So, steer clear of clingy garlic the night before your next big interview.

 man in an exam chair at the dentist.